What is the Trigeminal Nerve?

 - Neurotoxin injections (e.g., Botox)

-While medication allows some patients to manage their trigeminal nerve pain, others may require surgical treatments, including:
+While medication allows some patients to manage their trigeminal nerve pain, others may require surgical treatments from a multidisciplinary team, including:

 - Microvascular decompression: Relocating or removing blood vessels in contact with the trigeminal nerve can reduce pressure on the nerve.

 - Gamma Knife: A focused dose of radiation can damage the trigeminal nerve and reduce or eliminate nerve pain.

 - Rhizotomy: Destruction of nerve fibers through thermal lesioning, balloon compression or glycerol injection.

 Learn More from an OMS